GNOME/gtk/docs/reference/gtk/icon-format.md

 The following attributes can be set on the `<svg>` element:

 - `gpa:version`: The format version.
 Must be 1 if specified, currently.
+- `gpa:state-names`: A space-separated list of strings.
+The n-th string serves as name for state n.
+The strings 'all' and 'none' may not be used as state names, and state names cannot start with digits
-- `gpa:state`: The initial state, as a number between 0 and 63
+- `gpa:state`: The initial state, as an integer between 0 and 63 or as state name

 The following attributes can be set on elements that specify a path:

 - `gpa:stroke`: Stroke paint.
 Either a symbolic color name ('foreground', 'success', 'warning', 'error', 'accent') or a fixed color in the format parsed by `gdk_rgba_parse`
 - `gpa:fill`: Fill paint (similar to `gpa:stroke`)
-- `gpa:states`: A space-separated list of unsigned integers between 0 and 63, or
-   'all' or 'none'
+- `gpa:states`: A space-separated list of integers between 0 and 63, or state names, or 'all' or 'none'
 - `gpa:animation-type`: The animation to use.
 One of 'none' or 'automatic'
 - `gpa:animation-direction`: One of 'normal', 'alternate', 'reverse', 'reverse-alternate', 'in-out', 'in-out-alternate', 'in-out-reverse', 'segment, 'segment-alternate'
 - `gpa:animation-duration`: The duration of one animation cycle.
 A floating point number, followed by 's' or 'ms'